zoe9078/website-2.0/exampleSite/content/english/_index.md

   enable: true
   bg_image: "images/feature-bg.jpg"
   title: "GET IN TOUCH!"
-  content: " I would love to hear
+  content: " I would love to hear from you!
   "
   button:
     enable: true